manavchaudhary1/CLI-FFMPEG/README.md

 ***Installation Process***

-~Make sure java is installed in your system  i'm using java21.
+~Make sure java is installed in your system  (i'm using java21).

 ~Make sure FFMPEG is installed in your system